trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 ##### Wildcard SSL doesn't handle root domain?

 No, it is not possible.
-By default, the wildcard cert is valid only for `*.example.com`, not `example.com` .A wildcard inside a name only reflects a single label and the wildcard can only be leftmost.
+By default, the wildcard cert is valid only for `*.example.com`, not `example.com`.
+A wildcard inside a name only reflects a single label and the wildcard can only be leftmost.
 Thus `*.*.example.org` or `www.*.example.org` are not possible.
 And `*.example.org` will neither match `example.org` nor `www.subdomain.example.org`, only `sub.example.org.`

 Technically, wildcard certs are issued based on the unknown children of a subdomain.
 Most wildcard certs are issued for 3-part domains (`*.domain.com`), but it's also very common to see them for 4-part domains (e.g. `*.domain.co.uk`).